StratifyLabs/StratifyBlog/content/stratifylabs/2021-05-09-Stratify-Toolbox-Campaign-Preview.md

 ## Manufacturing Plan, Fulfillment and Logistics

-Due to the worldwide shortage of parts, the manufacturing plan is trickier than usual.
-Normally, I would just outsource to a turn-key PCB assembly house, but with the shortages, that would take a year.
-The plan is (best case scenario):
+Due to the worldwide shortage of parts, the manufacturing plan is goign to take much longer than usual.
+I can mitigate some of the schedule risks by replacing some IC's with chips that are more readily availble.
+But key components are out 40 to 50 weeks, so the only remedy is to order them as soon as possible and hope it doesn't take quite that long.

+The plan after funding is:

+- Identify parts with long-lead times that have available, suitable alternatives (power supplies, op-amps, etc)
-- Order crucial parts or alternates (first week)
+  - Order the alternates
+- Order the long-lead items with no alternatives
-- Order plastic injection molds and parts (first week)
+- Order the plastic injected molds
-- Order other mechanical parts such as screws, CE/cert stickers (first week)
-- Update and test the design with the alternate parts (8 weeks)
+- Update the design to accommodate alternates
-- Test and cerfity the updated design (8 weeks)
+- Build prototypes using the alternates
+  - I have a few each of the long-lead items on hand for this
+- Fabricate production PCBs
-- Order commodity parts and PCB's (3 weeks)
+- Perform testing and certification
+- Iterate firmware, get feedback from beta testers
+- Assemble production PCBs
-- Final assembly with domestic PCB assembly house (8 weeks)
+- Final assembly and fulfillment
-- Send product to Crowd Supply for fulfillment (last week)

-Using this plan, the Toolboxes will ship in Q1 of 2022.
-The worst case scenario is that no alternate parts will be available for crucial components.
-In which case, the delivery date is pushed back to June or July of 2022.
+As it stands now, I should be able to get all the parts by Q2 of 2022.
+That puts fulfillment at the end of Q2 or beginning of Q2 of 2022.

 ## Risks and Challenges

 The biggest challenge is procuring parts including alternates/substitues and integrating the alternates into the hardware/firmware.
 The crucial parts are the MCU and the Wifi.
 The MCU can be a number of different STM32H7 chips and still get the job done.
-Switching means updating the system firmware to work with the alternate chip which will a 3 to 4 weeks of development time.
+Switching means updating the system firmware to work with the alternate chip.
 The Wifi is currently spec'd as the ATWINC1500 (no stock), but the ATWINC3400 is available (as of this writing) and would work with very little system firmware updates.

 The second biggest challenge is certification.
 Unforeseen issues can cause delays.
-I estimated 8 weeks which should be time to do 1 or 2 board spins if they are needed to pass FCC/CE certification testing.
+But this effort can be performed while waiting for parts with long lead times.